Character Map (Windows): Overview

 The Windows NT series of operating systems from Workstation and Server 4.0 build 1381 and the Windows 9x-series from Windows 95 onwards also contain the character map, as do versions of Windows CE using a GUI based on these systems' explorer.exe, introduced with Windows 95.
 Another version of the character map is found in the Progman.exe-based Windows 3.11 and Windows NT 3.51.

 Other operating systems

 Other operating systems such as some Unix-Linux variants with GUIs, the HP-48 series graphing calculators and others also have a similar accessory.

-The OS/2 analogue of the character map called the Characters Map is available from third parties for systems from OS/2 Warp 3 onwards to current ArcaOS versions.
-The MacOS version is known as the "Character Viewer".
+The OS/2 analogue of the character map called Characters Map is available from third parties for systems from OS/2 Warp 3 onwards to current ArcaOS versions.
+The MacOS version is included in the Font Book app, and is shown when viewing the "Repertoire" of a font.
 A Linux GNUstep character map application, "Charmap", is developed by GNU Savannah.